KidSpark/tutorials/1-2-makecode-1.md

 * **micro:bit Simulator** - enables you to run some of your code on a virtual micro:bit.
 The micro:bit is a small computer inside the Spark:bit that has buttons, sensors, LEDs, and wireless capabilities.
 * **Download Button** - how you will download your program to run on the Spark:bit.

+Also, notice the toggle at the top to switch between blocks and text, but we'll stick to blocks for now.

 ![MakeCode screen](https://raw.githubusercontent.com/KidSpark/tutorials/master/assets/1-2-makecode-screen-labeled.png)

 ```blocks